Amgen: Legal issues

-In December 2012, Amgen plead guilty and agreed to pay $150 million in criminal penalty and $612 million to resolve 11 related whistleblower complaint related to improper marketing of anemia drug Aranesp.
+In December 2012, Amgen plead guilty and agreed to pay $150 million in criminal penalty and $612 million to resolve 11 related whistleblower complaints regarding the improper marketing of anemia drug Aranesp.
 According to the United States Department of Justice, Amgen sold the drug for off-label uses at dosages that the FDA had rejected or never approved.

-In May 2025, a jury ruled that Amgen owes Regeneron $406 million for engaging in anticompetitive practices to increase sales of its cholesterol-reduction drug Repatha at the expense of Regeneron's Praluent.
+In May 2025, a jury awarded Regeneron $406 million from Amgen, which engaged in anticompetitive practices to increase sales of its cholesterol-reduction drug Repatha at the expense of Regeneron's Praluent.